Economy of Algeria: Tourism

 Algeria's tourism industry, which contributes only about 1 percent of GDP, lags behind that of its neighbors Morocco and Tunisia.
 Algeria receives only about 200,000 tourists and visitors annually.
-Ethnic Algerian French citizens represent the largest group of tourists, followed by Tunisians.
+Ethnic Algerian French citizens represent the largest group of tourists, followed by Tunisians, who can enter the country visa-free.
 The modest level of tourism is attributable to a combination of poor hotel accommodations and the threat of terrorism.
 However, the government has adopted a plan known as “Horizon 2025,” which is designed to address these shortcomings.
 Various hotel operators are planning to build hotels, particularly along the Mediterranean coast.
 Another opportunity involves adventure holidays in the Sahara (which comprises approximately 80% of the country's land area).
 In addition to potential ecotourism, the country boasts many cultural and historical sites, seven of which are UNESCO World Heritage Sites.
 The Algerian government set the goal of boosting the number of foreign visitors, including tourists, to 10 million by 2030.

 Other industries

-Algeria has many diversified industries that contribute to meet local demands and some times to exportation.
-The food industry is one of the largest industrial sector in Algeria.
-Private companies generally dominate the food sector in Algeria with large companies such as Cevital, La Belle, Groupe Bimo, Hamoud Boualam, Ifri, Général Emballage.
+Algeria has many diversified industries that contribute to meet local demands and sometimes to exportation.
+The food industry is one of the largest industrial sectors in Algeria.
+Private companies generally dominate the food sector in Algeria, with large companies including Cevital, La Belle, Groupe Bimo, Hamoud Boualam, Ifri, Général Emballage.

 The pharmaceutical industry is also present in Algeria, with the domination of state-owned company Saidal, as well as other small private companies.
 The local pharmaceutical industry covers 38% of local needs.

 The mechanical industry has existed in Algeria for a long time, with the state-owned company SNVI (Société Nationale des Véhicules Industriels) being the largest producer of buses and industrial vehicles in the region.
 These vehicles are exported to the Maghreb, Africa, and the Middle East.
 Mercedes-Benz has also invested in Algeria in cooperation with a state-owned company to produce industrial and military vehicles.
 Deutz AG also invested to produce agricultural utilities.

-In the electric and electronic industry, Algeria has made a great leap in the field compared to its neighbours.
-The Algerian region Bordj-Bou-Arreridj is the biggest electronic pole in Africa, local companies cover 83% of it needs and export other products, Algeria started producing some 100% home made electronic product including smartphones, tablets, TV, TV decoders, air conditioning products ..., at least 16 big companies are active in the field, some of the companies are : Bya Electronic, HB Technologies, ZALA Computer, Cristor, Condor, Cobra, Continental électronique, Essalem Electronics, Samha, FRIGOR, BMS Electric, Bomare Company, etc.
+In the electric and electronic industry, Algeria has made large leaps in the field compared to its neighbours.
+Algeria started producing some 100% homemade electronic product including smartphones, tablets, TV, TV decoders, air conditioning products.
+At least 16 big companies are active in the field, including Bya Electronic, HB Technologies, ZALA Computer, Cristor, Condor, Cobra, Continental électronique, Essalem Electronics, Samha, FRIGOR, BMS Electric, Bomare Company.

 In December 2023 Italian carmaker Fiat has announced that it has opened its first manufacturing plant in Tafraoui, Algeria.